The year was 1988.

 The fabric felt as stiff as cardboard.
 The suit exhibited shine, flap, button and seam impressions, wrinkled linings, a rippled collar and hard pressed lapels.
 And smelled like gasoline.

-The search proved unsuccessful.
-And led to the realization that true quality at the vast majority of cleaners was non-existent.
+His quest to find a true quality cleaner led to the realization that true quality at the vast majority of cleaners was non-existent.
 And that true quality at the so-called “better cleaners” and self-styled “couture care specialists” – the one’s that “dressed up” their product with logo-printed tissue and poly and with wood or chrome hangers – was still only slightly above average.

-Why can’t cleaners produce a garment that’s cleaned, finished, inspected and packaged with extraordinary care?
+Most importantly, this led to the obvious question: Why can’t cleaners produce a garment that’s cleaned, finished, inspected and packaged with extraordinary care?

 He discovered that the dry cleaning business is riddled with shortcuts and compromises – at every step of the cleaning, finishing, inspecting and packaging process.
 And that, over the years, clients have come to accept these shortcuts and compromises as “just the way cleaners do things”.